A structured clinical protocol for trauma

 A defined end point.

 Standard therapy in New York: $150–$250 per session.
 No defined structure.
 No timeline.
 No support between appointments.
-Sixteen sessions at that rate is $2,400–$4,000 — with no roadmap for where it's going.
+This is the complete opposite.

 $497/month